dojot/docs/source/concepts.rst

 identified through its certificate.

-After the secure channel is established, the device is able to publish data and also receive data from the dojot platform as long as it is authorized to do so.
+After the secure channel is established, the device is able to publish data and also receive data as long as it is authorized to do so.

 Devices and templates
 *********************